- Campus Macintosh Support Groups

 So Non-Removable Rigid Disk (this was last updated in 1995) includes what we call today an internal or external hard drive.

-Several programs which ship with Mac OS X 10.3 meet requirements for both Clearing and Sanitization.
+Several programs that ship with Mac OS X 10.3 meet requirements for both Clearing and Sanitization.

 See Apple support article: http://docs.info.apple.com/article.html?artnum=152060